ouspg/CompSec/README.md

 <details open><summary>Details</summary>

 The course has seven (7) lectures, six (6) laboratory exercises, and 6 Moodle exams.
-The course does not contain final coursework this year because separate course considering it is planned.
+The course does not contain final coursework; instead see the course Computer Security Project 521253S for project work .

 Lectures are handling topics from a high perspective and they are not going technically deep.
 Moodle exams are based on the lectures.